Black-and-yellow tanager

 The black-and-yellow tanager (Chrysothlypis chrysomelas) is a fairly small passerine bird.
-This tanager is an endemic resident in the hills of Costa Rica and Panama.
+This tanager resides in the hills of Costa Rica and Panama.

 Taxonomy and systematics

-Most authorities recognize two subspecies: The nominate in Costa Rica and western Panama and C. c. ocularis in eastern Panama, but some recognize the population in Costa Rican and extreme western Panama as a third subspecies, C. c. titanota (then limiting the nominate to the remaining part of western Panama).
-Some taxonomic lists modified the original name based on gender and use the specific name of chrysomelaena and this emendation is not considered correct.
+Most authorities recognize two subspecies: the nominate in Costa Rica and western Panama and C. c. ocularis in eastern Panama, but some recognize the population in Costa Rica and extreme western Panama as a third subspecies, C. c. titanota (then limiting the nominate to the remaining part of western Panama).
+Some taxonomic lists modified the original name based on gender and use the specific name of chrysomelaena; this emendation is not considered correct.

 Description

 The adult black-and-yellow tanager is about 12 cm long and weighs 12.5 g.
 The adult male has a bright yellow head, rump and underparts, and a black back, wings and tail.
 The wing linings are white.
 The male of C. c. ocularis differs in having a black spot on the lores.
 The female has olive upperparts and yellow underparts, but in Costa Rica and extreme western Panama (the sometimes recognized C. c. titanota) the throat and lower belly is whitish.
 She could be mistaken for a warbler or a female yellow-backed tanager.
 Immatures resemble the adult female.